kpoineal/ATZ-PesterLabs/labs/lab3/lab3.md

 2. **Review the Function Code:**
    - The function uses a regular expression pattern to match the correct format of Azure resource group IDs.
    - If any ID does not match the pattern, the function throws an error.
+   - It's possible that the function may not handle all edge cases or invalid inputs correctly. **You may need to update the function to improve its behavior.**

 3. **Understand the Pester Tests:**
    - Open the `Test-WAFResourceGroupId.tests.ps1` file.